Grade Requirements

 Incompletes

-In rare circumstances, students may be granted a grade of incomplete, which is designated with a grade of Y. A student must get advance permission from the instructor and submit a Student Affairs Petition to receive a grade of incomplete.
+In rare circumstances, students may be granted a grade of incomplete, which is designated with a grade of Y. A student must obtain advance permission from the instructor and submit a Student Affairs Petition to receive a grade of incomplete.
 Y grades will count as a 0.00 in a student’s grade point average until a final grade is submitted by the instructor.

-For courses in which a grade Y was initially assigned, students must complete the course and the faculty must submit the grade change no later than the grading deadline of the following term, or the incomplete grade will be changed to a final grade of F (failure).
-Instructors may establish an earlier deadline for the completion of missing work, based on considerations specific to their course.
+For courses in which a grade Y was initially assigned, students must complete the course and the faculty must submit the grade change no later than the grading deadline of the following term or the incomplete grade will be changed to a final grade of F (failure).
+Instructors may establish an earlier deadline for the completion of missing work based on considerations specific to their course.
 Students with extenuating circumstances can petition for an extension through a Student Affairs Petition.

 Students are not allowed to carry more than one incomplete (Y) grade at a time.
 Students who have two or more incomplete grades on their record will be placed on academic probation and prevented from registering for additional classes until the incomplete work for at least one course is turned in with a grade entered in CAESAR.
 Students planning to graduate must complete required courses and receive grades before graduating.